jhatch3/stock-pipe-line/README.md

 ## Data Sources

-The pipeline uses yFiance for historical data, Alapaca for live websocket data and new data for the main data sources:
+The pipeline uses yFiance for historical ticker data, and Alapaca for live websocket data and neww data.

 ## Database Schema